IoT with Windows 10

 - The Predictive Maintenance Solution

-In this course we will see how to create applications for "Internet of Things" devices running Windows 10, and how to analyze their data using Microsoft Azure.
+In this course we will see how to create applications for "Internet of Things" devices running Windows 10 and how they benefit from the power of the Microsoft Azure cloud.

-Experienced .NET developers, preferably in a XAML-based technology, who want to develop applications targeting IoT Devices.
+Experienced .NET developers who want to develop applications targeting IoT Devices.